damirstuhec/UIColor-AlphaBlend/README.md

 - damir.stuhec@gmail.com

 ## License
-DSDynamicScrollView is available under the MIT license.
+UIColor-AlphaBlend is available under the MIT license.
 See the LICENSE file for more info.